Fraud Blocker

 Common Pitfalls to Avoid During License Renewal

 While the renewal process is straightforward, there are several common issues that individuals may encounter when renewing their licensed health aide certification.
-Understanding these issues can help you avoid delays in your renewal:

 • Missing Continuing Education Hours